yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

     return JSONResponse(result)

 ```
-The code extracts the image from the request, computes embeddings using our trained resnet, calls annoy search function and returns a list of urls for the frontend to display.
+The code extracts the image from the request, computes embeddings using our trained resnet, calls Annoy search function and returns a list of urls for the frontend to display.

 [**extractor.py**](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/app/app/extractor.py) contains the code that initializes the models.